 LAVA Therapeutics N.V., formerly LAVA Therapeutics B.V., was founded in 2016 and is incorporated and domiciled in the Netherlands.
 The Company's registered office is Yalelaan 62, 3584 CM in Utrecht.
 The Company is registered at the Chamber of Commerce under number 65335740.
-In connection with becoming a public company, on March 29, 2021 the Company changed its business structure from a private limited company (besloten vennootschap) to a limited liability public company (naamloze vennootschap), and consequently, its name changed from "LAVA Therapeutics B.V." to "LAVA Therapeutics N.V."
+In connection with becoming a public company on March 29, 2021, it changed its business structure from a private limited company (besloten vennootschap) to a limited liability public company (naamloze vennootschap), and consequently, its name changed from "LAVA Therapeutics B.V." to "LAVA Therapeutics N.V."

-The Company and its subsidiary are a clinical-stage immuno-oncology company dedicated to rapidly developing new cancer treatments that leverage the immune system to save patients' lives.
-Using its Gammabody platform,the Company is developing a portfolio of novel bispecific and multispecific antibodies designed to engage and leverage the potency and precision of gamma delta ($\gamma\delta$) T cells to elicit a robust antitumor immune response and improve outcomes for cancer patients.
+The Company is a clinical-stage immuno-oncology company dedicated to rapidly developing new cancer treatments that leverage the immune system to save patients' lives.
+Using its Gammabody platform,the Company is developing a portfolio of novel bispecific and multispecific antibodies designed to engage and leverage the potency and precision of gamma delta (gd) T cells to elicit a robust, natural anti-tumor immune response and improve outcomes for cancer patients.
 The Company is advancing its Gammabody pipeline for the development of potential therapeutics in both hematologic malignancies and solid tumors.

-The consolidated financial statements of LAVA Therapeutics N.V. were authorized for issue by the Company's board of directors on May 29, 2024.
+The consolidated financial statements of LAVA Therapeutics N.V. were authorized for issue by the Company's board of directors on March 20, 2024.